iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > I'm not so sure?
 But, it seems alright anyway.<br> :date: __2020-12-22 07:43:39__

 > I don't want to be tracked!
 Just wanted updated information on covid19 well thanks for reply✌<br> :date: __2020-12-20 08:45:29__

-> It was good for that period of time.
-Another period, well,...i would guess that that will be a matter of time.<br> :date: __2020-12-19 03:06:44__